 Trouble getting to sleep

-As a result of many different feelings and thoughts associated with your experience of loss, you may find that when you do go to bed, it may be the first time in the day that you have been alone with your own thoughts.
-Once you are in bed, without the simulation, noise and action of the day, you may find that there is nothing to distract you from your thoughts.
-You may find yourself thinking, planning and worrying.
-Some people describe this time as feeling as if they have just switched on a lightswitch in their head and are unable to turn it back off.
+When you do go to bed, it may be the first time in the day you have been alone with your thoughts and without the stimulation, noise and action of the every day, there is nothing to distract you from difficult and distressing thoughts.
+So you may find yourself thinking, planning and worrying.
+Some people describe this as though they have just switched on a lightbulb in their head and are unable to turn it off.
 Often, a person will identify that just before they go to bed, they are feeling exhausted and once in bed they suddenly feel alert, with their mind racing and unable to sleep.

 Trouble staying asleep

-There are many reasons why once your sleep cycle is disrupted, you may experience a disruption to different parts of the cycle.
-Some people may fall asleep as soon as they go to bed, others may have difficulty falling asleep and for others, they may have difficulty staying asleep.
-Some people identify that they are woken up in relation to environmental factors, or they find themselves thinking, worrying and planning, especially soon after the shock and for others, they may find themselves waking up and just lying there, without anything particular to worry about but with a sense of alertness and feeling that they are unable to go back to sleep.
+Disruptions to different parts of the sleep cycle can also occur.
+Whereas some people may find it challenging to fall asleep, others may have difficulty staying asleep.
+You might wake up during the night without a reason, or wake up too early, unable to go back to sleep.
+Some people are woken due to environmental factors such as heat, cold or noise, or they find themselves waking up to think, worry and plan, especially soon after the loss.
+Others may find themselves waking up and just lying there, without anything particular to worry about but with a sense of alertness and feeling that they are unable to go back to sleep.

 Changes in your sleep cycle are completely normal and to be expected.
-There are things you can do to resume a sleep cycle prior to your experience of loss and/or shock, where you were waking up feeling refreshed and rested.
+The good news is that there are things you can do to resume the old sleep cycle you enjoyed prior to your experience of loss, when you may have been waking up feeling refreshed and rested.

-You may begin to notice that if you have been following the instructions on eating, drinking and other aspects of preparing for sleep that the number of times you wake up and the time you wake up over night has started to change and decrease.
-If you do happen to wake up overnight, practise the exercise and follow the instructions as per the section on trouble getting to sleep.
+If you have been following the instructions on eating, drinking and preparation for sleep, you may begin to notice that the number of times you wake up and the times you wake up overnight starts to change and decrease.
+If you do happen to wake up overnight, practice the relaxation technique.